andrewyewcy/andrewyewcy.github.io/_posts/2023-06-22-MySQL-and-phpMyAdmin-on-Docker.md

 ## Wait, isn't Docker for Software Development?

-The ability to containerize applications provided by Docker is useful in the field of data science in the following manner:
+The ability to containerize applications provided by Docker is essential in the field of data science for the following reasons:

 **Ease of Installation**
 - Using Docker containers avoids the need to install MySQL and all its dependencies on your local computer.
 Instead of spending hours installing and configuring MySQL to work with phpMyAdmin over many computers, using Docker containers allows users to get MySQL running with phpMyAdmin in less than 5 minutes consistently across many computers.